pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🫥 Agents/04 💳 Payers/04 💳🫥 Payer agent.md

     - transferring the payment to Collectors over an agreed transfer protocol:
         - e.g., national bank transfer, internal SWIFT, TransferWise, Western Union;
     - storing the payment receipts on behalf of users.

     ---

+14. **After a payment, do users receive the Seller's receipt?**

+    No.

+    - Receipts and invoices are created by the Seller's 💵 [Collector 🏦 helper](<01 🏦🛠️ Collector helper.md>), and are sent to the user's Payer 💳 domain.

+    - Users should ask their Payer 💳 domain for the receipt:
+        - e.g., a payment gateway may allow the receipts to be downloaded from the transaction list on their website, or they can send each receipt to a chat window every time there is a payment.

+    - For user data protection and device storage optimization, NLWeb discourages domains from sending receipts via chat to be downloaded on the device.

+    ---